 Secondly, it’s an opportunity to connect with your recipients.
 Whether it’s to invite them to join you on social media, encourage them to visit your website, even urge them to download your latest podcast, your signature can support some of your broader sales and marketing goals.

 Your email signature will usually include your basic contact information, but a warm photo of yourself will bring your signature to life and add a personal touch to your email.
 Top tip: Make sure you smile!

 2. Include a visual

-By the same token, an animated gif is a good way to bring your signature to life.
-This chocolate gif is enough to send anyone straight to the website to place an order.
+By the same token, an animated GIF is a good way to bring your signature to life.
+Some GIFs can be enough to send anyone straight to the website to place an order.

 3. Link to a YouTube video